ryanhur51/java-game-engine/README.md

-# A video game engine created in Java
+# Video Game Engine
+This Java program is a 2D game engine with Flappy Bird implemented to prove its usability.

+# The Approach